benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L2.png)

-**L2 filters assignments to the '←' entity - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.**

-**D2C filters assignments to the pair of '←' and '→' entities - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.**

 - L2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - L2 may appear before a quantifier
-- _per {et, et, ...}_ - an optional set, _S1_, of blue/logical/red entities
+- _per {et, et, ...}_ - a set, _S1_, of blue/logical/red entities
 - Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red) or a quantifier

-- For each assignment to the '←' entity: _{at}_ is an optional **aggregation** tag - equals to the number of concrete relationships / paths that satisfy the pattern. _{at}_ is set as a _calculated property_ of each concrete entity assigned to '←'.
+- For each assignment combination to _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the number of relationships / paths that satisfy the pattern. _{at}_ is set as a calculated property.
-- An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
+- An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

-- For each assignment combination to the pair of '←' and '→' entities: _{at}_ is an optional **aggregation tag** - equals to the number of relationships / paths that satisfy the pattern. _{at}_ is set as a calculated property.
-- An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to the pair of '←' and '→' entities, expressed by an equation (e.g. '> 30')
+**L2 filters assignment combinations to _S1_ entities - to only those for which number of relationships / paths that satisfy the pattern - satisfy the condition.**

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_